sadeli413/Pasta_Bot/README.md

 ## Citations

 ### ICON
-I do not own the spaghetti-ahegao photo used for Pasta_Bot icon.
-The icon was taken from https://knowyourmeme.com/photos/1299418-ostagram-spaghetti-mashups
+I do not own the Araragi Tsukihi icon.
+Source is Monogatari Series.

 ### COPYPASTAS
 I did not create most of these copypastas.
 Most of these copypastas were taken from https://www.reddit.com/r/copypasta/